The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 The map of Terminal 2 including Narita 5th Avenue

-At just before 7am, nothing was open, not even the lounges.
-The OneWorld lounge directory suggested the Japan Airlines First Class Lounge, close to Gate 61, would open at 7:30am.
+The oneworld lounge directory suggested that the Japan Airlines First Class Lounge, near Gate 61, would open at 7:30am.

 Looking out on an aircraft from Terminal 2